Is Kim Kardashian Using ‘Broke’ Family Photos In New Book And On Kanye West’s New Album?

 “Kanye is also planning on using photos from the series as a cover for his upcoming studio album,” the Radar Online insider alleged.

-Kim Kardashian spent a few months away from social media after her Paris robbery but last week, as Radar Online revealed, she re-emerged with a brand new look as she and her family were seen in a different home with much different style.
-In addition to Kim Kardashian depicting grubby clothes, grimy couches and beat-up walls were seen in the background of her photos.
+Kim Kardashian spent a few months away from social media after her Paris robbery, but last week, as Radar Online revealed, she re-emerged with a brand new look as she and her family were seen in a different home with much a different style.
+In addition to Kim Kardashian depicting grubby clothes, grimy couches, and beat-up walls were seen in the background of her photos.
 A short time later, however, online reports claimed the photos shared on Kim Kardashian’s Instagram page weren’t taken at her Los Angeles home.
 Instead, they were shot at the Malibu home of Kanye West’s friend and collaborator, Rick Rubin.

 Kim Kardashian and Kanye West have been married since May 2014 and share two children together, 3-year-old daughter North West and 1-year-old son Saint West.